ya-spark/netview-frontend/docs/DATABASE.md

 # Database Schema Documentation

+## Repository Note

+**This is a frontend-only repository.** The backend code (including database connections, schema definitions, and storage implementations) is located in a separate repository.
+This documentation describes the full system architecture for reference.

 ## Overview

-NetView uses PostgreSQL with Drizzle ORM for type-safe database operations.
+NetView uses **PostgreSQL** with Drizzle ORM for type-safe database operations.
 The database implements a multi-tenant architecture with tenant-based data isolation.

+**Database System**: PostgreSQL (Version 16)

 ## Database Management